 Each trap was aligned in the field on a north-south axis.
 A foraging tray was placed on the front portion of the floor panel centered under the capture slot.
-Four perches made of dead giant reed or 1⁄2" diameter dowel were installed in each trap; one in each trap corner at chest height (except above the door) and one in a rear corner at knee height (for subordinate birds).
-A warning/informational sign was stapled to the front of each trap (Appendix A).
+Four perches made of dead giant reed or 1⁄2" diameter dowel were installed in each trap: one in each trap corner at chest height (except above the door) and one in a rear corner at knee height (for subordinate birds).
+A warning/ informational sign was stapled to the front of each trap (Appendix A).
 Shade cloth was applied to the west-facing side panel.
 Finally, a one-gallon water guzzler, approximately one (1) pound (lb) of sunflower-free wild birdseed (on the foraging tray), and live decoy cowbirds were added to each trap, and the trap was locked.

-The program captured its own decoys: the traps contained decoy cowbirds beginning on 2 April and had the preferred minimum decoy ratio (2 males, 3 females) as of 5 April, and 3 males, 5-6 female decoys as of 28 April and subsequently.
+The initial decoys were provided from another GWB program: the traps contained decoy cowbirds beginning on 08 April and had the preferred minimum decoy ratio (2 males, 3 females) as of 10 April, and 3 males, 5-6 female decoys as of 12 April and subsequently.
+(Decoys were not available prior to 08 April; in previous years decoys were either obtained onsite and/or were available from other GWB programs by 01 April.)
 The right primary wing feathers of each female decoy were kept clipped to ensure their demise upon accidental release or escape.
-All of the live decoys used to stock the traps in the early season were captured on site.
+All of the live decoys used to stock the traps after 08 April were captured on site.